 Start the day with a Portuguese-style breakfast at Confeitaria do Bolhão.
-Arriving by plane or train, visitors can hop on the city’s metro and head straight here.
-Since 1896, this bakery has been a popular choice with the residents of Porto, as it serves an overwhelming selection of pastries, cakes and savoury snacks.
-The house speciality is tigelinha do Bolhão, a mini almond tart.
+After arriving in Porto by plane or train, you can hop on the metro and head straight here.
+Since 1896, this bakery has been a popular choice with residents, as it serves an overwhelming selection of pastries, cakes and savoury snacks.
+The house speciality is tigelinha do Bolhão, a small almond tart.

-After breakfast, walk to Pérola do Bolhão, an old-fashioned grocery store with one of the prettiest tiled facades in the city.
+After breakfast, walk to Pérola do Bolhão, an old-fashioned grocery store with a gorgeous tiled facade.
 The Art Nouveau flourishes outside offer the perfect starting point for a tile-hunting wander.
 Other buildings festooned with blue-and-white tiles are only a few steps away, such as Capela das Almas, Igreja de Santo Ildefonso and the São Bento railway station.

 Continue to downtown, passing by Avenida dos Aliados, a boulevard lined with imposing Neoclassical buildings.
-The city hall dominates the street, but it’s the McDonald’s down the road that attracts the most attention, with its Art Deco stained-glass windows and vintage chandeliers.
+The city hall dominates the street, but, bizarrely, it’s the McDonald’s down the road that attracts the most attention; it has Art Deco stained-glass windows and vintage chandeliers.
 Next, visit Torre dos Clérigos and prepare to climb 225 steps, in exchange for panoramic views of the city.

-After taking in the views, get ready to queue up at Livraria Lello, one of the most beautiful bookstores in the world.
+After taking in the views, get ready to queue up at Livraria Lello, possibly the most beautiful bookstore in the world.
 JK Rowling once lived in Porto, and rumour has it Lello served as inspiration for her Harry Potter series.
 You can buy an entry ticket online and redeem it later by purchasing a book.

 Have petiscos for lunch

 Following lunch, take a walk down Rua das Flores, a street full of al fresco restaurants and souvenir shops.
-For cork items, visit Loja Tradições, and for wine bottles, try Porto in a Bottle.
+For cork items, visit Loja Tradições; for wine bottles, try Porto in a Bottle.
 Don’t forget to visit Claus Porto, which sells soaps hand-wrapped in beautiful vintage packaging.

 The next stop is Palácio da Bolsa.
-Porto’s former stock exchange office is now open to visitors.
+The former stock exchange office is now open to visitors.
 A guided tour will take you inside a series of stately rooms, but the highlight is the Salão Árabe.
-Completed in 1880, it’s the palace’s masterpiece, featuring intricate Moorish motifs and gilded stucco walls.
+Completed in 1880, it’s the masterpiece of the palace, featuring intricate Moorish motifs and gilded stucco walls.